MSc Global Wildlife Health and ConservationFind a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This programme has been carefully designed for those aspiring to a career in wildlife health, conservation and management.
 Potential employers include national parks, zoological gardens, animal rescue centres, wildlife hospitals, environmental NGOs, conservation charities and government agencies with statutory wildlife responsibilities, both in Britain and overseas.

-We continue to welcome applications from international applicants.
+23 June 2020.
 Early application is advised as places may fill quickly.

 REF 2014 results

 - Agriculture, Veterinary and Food Science:

 - 53% of research is internationally excellent (3*)